Queen Sohŏn: Marriage

-Royal political conflicts
+Royal conflicts

-Just like her predecessor and mother-in-law, Queen Dowager Hudeok, Queen Kong experienced the loss of her family as Taejong felt threatened due to the influence of royal in-laws.
-She had lost her father, Sim On, in 1419 and two uncles in 1418 during her father-in-law's regency with her husband.
-Her mother and remaining relatives were also demoted to lower slave class.
+Like her predecessor and mother-in-law, Queen Wongyeong, Lady Shim also experienced the downfall of her natal family because King Taejong didn't tolerate powerful in-laws influencing politics.
+She lost her uncle Shim Chong, and her father Shim On, in 1418 and 1419, respectively.
+Her mother and remaining relatives were demoted to the slave class, and it wasn't until 1426 that King Sejong restored their official status.

-But in 1426, rather than having his in-laws serve as slaves, Sejong expelled the Queen's mother and relatives from Cheonan, and restored the posts of her brothers and male relatives.

-Court officials brought up the topic of demoting or stripping Queen Kong's position as Queen, but King Sejong fought back.
-He stated that the Queen was to remain in her position due to giving birth to two princes prior to the conflict.
+Court officials brought up the topic of deposing Lady Shim during the purge of her family, but King Sejong fought back, citing her contributions to the management of the family and the fact that she had already given birth to two princes and was again pregnant at the time.

-Rather than holding resentment towards to her husband, Queen Kong was understanding and supportive of her husband through the ordeal.

-As a Queen with duties, it is said that the inner court was at its most peaceful during her care.
+Rather than holding resentment toward King Sejong, Lady Shim was understanding and supportive of her husband through the ordeal.
+It was said that the Internal Court was at its most peaceful during her tenure.
 King Sejong also praised her for being a good leader for the women of the palace.

-Later life

-On 14 April 1446, Queen Kong died at the age of 50 during her husband's 28th year of reign.
-King Sejong outlived her by 2 years and eventually died at the age of 52.

-Queen Kong bore 10 children which included King Munjong and King Sejo.

-Legacy

-Queen Sohŏn was buried with her husband, King Sejong in a burial mound, surrounded by statues of scholars, military officials, and horses.
-The site has a memorial shrine and pond.
-Their tomb, Yeongneung, is within the Royal Tombs of the Joseon Dynasty, west of the city of Yeoju.
+Death

+Lady Shim died at the age of 50, at the residence of her second son, Grand Prince Suyang.
+She was buried within Yeongneung (영릉) in present-day Yeoju, Gyeonggi Province.
+King Sejong, who outlived Lady Shim by four years, was later buried alongside her.

-Prince Suyang commissioned the creation of the Seokbosangjeol after the death of his mother, Queen Sohŏn, intending it to ease her passage to the next life.
-It was, however, also made available to the general population of Korea, to encourage the propagation of the Buddhist faith.
-It was translated from Chinese to Korea's native hangul characters, and as such represents the oldest form of indigenous Korean written text.
-The book was written at his father's request, and included more than 580 Buddhist lyrics by Sejong in Wolincheongangjigok.
-It was first published in 24 volumes in 1447 C.E.
-An original edition is held at the National Library of Korea in Seoul, where it is designated a Tangible Cultural Treasure.
+Grand Prince Suyang commissioned the creation of the Sŏkposangjŏl after his mother's death, intending it to ease her passage to the next life.
+It was, however, also made available to the general population, to encourage the propagation of the Buddhist faith.
+It was translated from Chinese to Korea's native hangul, and as such represents the oldest form of indigenous Korean written text.
+The book was written at King Sejong's request, and was first published in 24 volumes in 1447.
+An original edition is held in the National Library of Korea, and has been designated as a Tangible Cultural Treasure.